-Anti-LINGO: LINGO-1 itself is a protein in the central nervous system whose role is to halt myelination and prevent the survival of neurons.
-The cells making up all organs in the body receive such “instructions” regarding when to grow and when to cease growing.
-Without these sorts of cellular “checks and balances,” tissues could grow without restraint, as seen in some malignancies.
-Anti-LINGO-1 (BIIB033) is an agent with potential remyelinative properties, after animal studies showed that it blocks this protein responsible for stopping the growth of myelin.
-It was shown to promote spinal cord remyelination and axonal integrity in the animal model of MS (EAE).
+Anti-LINGO (opicinumab): LINGO-1 is a protein in the central nervous system whose role is to halt myelination and prevent the survival of neurons.
+Although this may seem counterintuitive for the body to create a protein with this function, in a healthy individual it performs an important job.
+All of the cells that make up the organs in the body receive “instructions” regarding when to grow and when to cease growing.
+Without these sorts of cellular “checks and balances,” tissues could grow without restraint, as seen in some cancers.
+Anti-LINGO-1 (BIIB033) is an agent with potential remyelinative properties, after animal studies showed that it blocks LINGO-1 from stopping the growth of myelin.
+It has been shown to promote spinal cord remyelination and axonal integrity in the animal model of MS (EAE).

-The first Phase II trial of anti-LINGO, called RENEW, launched in 2013.29 The study recruited patients with newly-diagnosed MS involving the visual pathways (optic neuritis) to evaluate the drug’s effect on remyelination.
-Results were presented in spring 2015.
+The first Phase II trial of anti-LINGO reported successful results in 2015.34 The study recruited individuals with newly-diagnosed MS involving the visual pathways (optic neuritis) to evaluate the drug’s effect on remyelination.
 The primary outcome of RENEW was an assessment of recovery of optic-nerve function measured by the speed at which the nerve conducts visual signals.
 This was studied by evaluating a test called Full Field Visual Evoked Potential (FF-VEP) in participants treated with anti-LINGO-1, compared with placebo.

-Patients who were treated with at least five of the six doses of anti-LINGO-1 showed a 34-percent improvement in optic-nerve conduction latency (delay in the speed of the visual signal) at week 24, compared with placebo.
-Further recovery in optic-nerve conduction was observed at the last study visit (week 32), with a statistically significant 41-percent improvement.
+Individuals who were treated with at least five of the six doses of anti-LINGO-1 showed a 34-percent improvement in optic-nerve conduction latency (delay in the speed of the visual signal) at week 24, compared with placebo.
+Further recovery in optic-nerve conduction was observed at the last study visit (week 32), with a statistically significant 41 percent improvement.
 Together, the data demonstrate evidence of treatment effect with continuous improvement observed 12 weeks following the last study dose.

-The study showed no effect on secondary endpoints, including change in thickness of the retinal layers (optic nerve neurons and axons) as measured by optical coherence tomography (OCT), or on visual function, measured by a test of vision called low-contrast letter acuity.
-Anti-LINGO-1 was generally well-tolerated in this study, noting that two patients had hypersensitivity (allergic) reactions at the time of infusion, and one patient had liver function test abnormalities, which resolved after drug discontinuation.
-Taken together, these results provide an encouraging indication that anti-LINGO-1 appears safe and may facilitate remyelination, though meaningful clinical outcomes will need to be assessed in larger trials.
+However, the study showed no effect on secondary endpoints, including change in thickness of the retinal layers (optic nerve neurons and axons), or on visual function.
+Anti-LINGO-1 was generally well-tolerated in this study, noting that two participants had hypersensitivity (allergic) reactions at the time of infusion, and one patient had liver-function test abnormalities, which resolved after drug discontinuation.
+Taken together, these results provided an encouraging indication that anti-LINGO-1 is safe and may facilitate remyelination.

-Other experimental treatments under investigation to potentially foster remyelination or myelin repair include agents in early stages of development – and still with experimental names – such as GSK23951231 and rHIgM22.32 Proof-of-principle data are expected for both of these agents in 2016.
+Other experimental treatments under investigation to potentially foster remyelination or myelin repair include agents in early stages of development – and still with experimental names – such as GSK23951236 and rHIgM22.37

-The effect of amiloride was studied in 14 people with PPMS using MRI markers of neurodegeneration as outcome measures of neuroprotection.
-Patients with PPMS underwent MRI scans before and during amiloride treatment, at a standard dose used for high blood pressure, for a period of three years.
+The effect of amiloride has been studied in 14 people with PPMS using MRI markers of neurodegeneration as outcome measures of neuroprotection.
+Individuals underwent MRI scans before and during amiloride treatment, at a standard dose used for high blood pressure, for a period of three years.

-Researchers found a significant reduction in the development of brain atrophy, as well as a slowing of the development of disability during the treatment phase.
-This suggests that amiloride may exert neuroprotective effects in patients with PPMS.
+Researchers found a significant reduction in the development of brain atrophy, as well as a slowing of the development of disability during the treatment phase in this small group of patients.
+These findings suggest that amiloride may exert neuroprotective effects.
 Because amiloride does not readily cross the blood-brain barrier to gain access to the CNS, the precise mechanism for these results is not clear.
 This pilot study was the first effort in people with MS to focus on neuroprotection using amiloride, and supports further investigation of this drug as a potential neuroprotective agent in MS.

 Of the original 86 participants, 81 were followed to study end.
-In these patients, the average adjusted affected eye RNFL thickness at six months was higher in the active group versus placebo, resulting in a 30-percent protective-treatment effect.
-Adjusted MV (macular volume) showed a 34-percent protective-treatment effect.
+In these people, the average adjusted affected eye RNFL thickness at six months was higher in the active group versus placebo, resulting in a 30 percent protective-treatment effect.
+Adjusted MV (macular volume) showed a 34 percent protective-treatment effect.
 Vision generally recovered well, with no significant difference in visual outcomes between the treatment groups.